Why Laughter Is Good for The Soul

 Laughter is a bodily exercise, precious to health. – Aristotle

-You have always heard that laughter is good medicine, and that’s because laughter is linked to positive health.
+You may have heard that laughter is good medicine, and that’s because laughter is linked to positive health.
+But have you heard that Laughter is good for the soul as well?

 Though our physical body response is a contraction of the diaphragm and other parts of the respiratory system, it is the positive changes in emotional responses that arise from laughter that contribute to these physical body benefits.